 Well, they almost rejected Mer-Man.
 They didn’t understand him, and wanted to take him out of the line.
 I had a hard time convincing them to keep him.
 I said “Don’t you understand?
 There has to be someone who lives in the water!”
 I was envisioning a magnificent line of toys that could be played with in the water.
 Decades later, George Lucas did a similar thing in The Phantom Menace.
 I worked for the US Navy for almost ten years in the Naval Undersea Warfare Center, so I really wanted to do undersea stuff.
 I was a diver, and I felt the mysticism of being under water.
 That’s such an amazing area to get into.

-There are many other incarnations of Mer-Man.
-Our fishy friend underwent subtle and radical redesigns in different media over the years.
+Mer-Man underwent subtle and radical redesigns in different media over the years.
 He may be the most inconsistently portrayed character in all of MOTU.
 He’s also my favorite.
 There’s something about him I’ve always found fascinating and a little bit mysterious.